charles-so/Access-to-SharePoint-CRM-Migration/Deliverable 2.md

 - SQL/SQL Server
 - Microsoft BCS

+*These are the skills and tools the team have researched to be relevant and suitable for the project.
+However, we are still waiting for confirmation from the client/ the university for a suitable CRM/system.

 **Cloud-based CRM is customer relationship management software that is hosted on the CRM provider's servers and accessed by its customers through the internet.

 **On-premise CRM, also known as on-site CRM, is purchased and installed on your company's server.
 Instead of paying a vendor to host all your CRM data, you store customer information on an on-site server that requires a license.
-Users can only access the data on a desktop application on company grounds
+Users can only access the data on a desktop application on company grounds.

 ## Where to Learn